Accelerating the variational quantum eigensolver using parallelism: Acknowledgements

 \section{Acknowledgements}

 We would like to thank other Phasecraft team members for their feedback on this work, and Rigetti for the access to their Aspen-M-1 hardware.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 817581).
+This work was supported by Innovate UK (grant no. 44167) and has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant no. 817581).